roman-milk/roman-milk.github.io/becoming-a-drag-queen.md

+===

- ****** Becoming a Drag Queen ****** bysilkstockingslover© "Ladies and gentleman and ladies, give it up again for Flame," the hostess demanded.
+"Ladies and gentleman and ladies, give it up again for Flame," the hostess demanded.
 Explosions of cheering and clapping echoed off the walls.
 It seemed louder than when I was at an Edmonton Oilers Stanley Cup final playoff game when we forced game seven back in 20006.

  The hostess announced another performer as I made my way back to my seat.
 I had enjoyed being out there while Flame performed, but I was still way out of my comfort zone out there.
 I eventually made it back to my seat, dripping with sweat, it was damn hot in the bar, and chugged the last half of my beer.
 The bartender gave me another beer a couple of seconds later.
 I gave him a look and he smiled, "Flame said to make sure you always had a drink."